trnsrt/ts/_drafts/what-to-do-with-our-digital-lives.md

 [^1] With public pressure WhatsApp has decided to postpone cut-off date to May 2021.

 [^2] US authorities have decided to break-up Standard Oil into 34 smaller companies 1911 and the telecom monopoly Bell into seven independent Baby Bells in 1984.

+---
+*This piece is first published in [BlockchainIST Center](https://medium.com/blockchainist-center) on Jan 21st, 2021.*
+*None of the views expressed in this article should be considered as investment advice*